TeaFlex/DiPiCar/doc/installation-en.md

 After downloading it, you have to enable your camera module in order to be able to stream video.
 Execute `sudo raspi-config` and then go to *Interface Options > Camera > "Yes"* and then reboot with `sudo reboot`.

 ### Install the package
-When your Raspberry pi has reboot, you can then proceed to the installation of the previously downloaded package.
+When your Raspberry Pi has reboot, you can then proceed to the installation of the previously downloaded package.
 In the same folder as the package, run this:
 >Replace [version] by the version that you downloaded.

 ```